by Michael Kriegal (image cropped) / CC BY-SA 2.0

 Finally, Jerusalem enjoys on top of that excellent climatic conditions.

-Jerusalem is most importantly a city under dispute, claimed by both the Palestinians and the Israelis as their capital.
-Consequently, safety is a concern, though most of the time, the situation is quiet.
+⚠️ Due to the ongoing Gaza conflict travelers the city is unsafe and tourists should postpone visits until the situation stabilizes.
+Jerusalem is always a city under dispute, claimed by both the Palestinians and the Israelis as their capital.
+Consequently, safety is permanently a concern, though most of the time, the situation is quiet.
 Therefore, you should always check the current situation at the moment of your visit.

 Thirdly, prices in Jerusalem are relatively high.